AxelRaboit/Projet_4_Kwatch/README.md

-This Github repository is for training purposes, it allows me to improve my skills in Symfony.
+This Github repository is for training purposes, it allows me to improve my skills in Symfony, and is therefore continuously evolving.

 The theme is about series (tv, netflix, ..) that's why the "uploads" folder displaying all the posters and images of the series is ignored in the commits for copyright reasons.

 ---------------------------

-Ce dépot Github est à but d'entrainement, il me permet d'ameliorer mes compétences en Symfony.
+Ce dépot Github est à but d'entrainement, il me permet d'ameliorer mes compétences en Symfony, et est donc en évolution continuellement.

 Le theme est sur les séries (tv, netflix, ..) c'est pourquoi le dossier "uploads" affichant toutes les affiches et images des séries, est ignoré dans les commits pour des raisons de droit d'auteur.